jkdnl/weather-app/README.md

 and simple string error catcher to make better user experience.

-Login made via Formik + yup.
+Authentication and logout is made through Firebase, forms are made with Formik and yup.

-## In Progress
-1. Authentication with the firebase
-2. History of searches
-3. Favourite cities to search